SvenG-uibk/qurts-proto/readme.txt

 lexer and parser is explained in the BNFC folder, but hopefully these dont need to be changed anymore for now.

-compile the Main.hs file (in the BNFC folder, not sure why I have it in that folder instead of root) which does the following: takes qurts-core code and runs the parser on it and also converts it to the syntax that I defined in Ast.hs
+compile the Main.hs file
+which does the following: takes qurts-core code and runs the parser on it and also converts it to the syntax that I defined in Ast.hs, then runs the type checker (if the flag is set)

 ghc -ibnfc -ibnfc/bnfc-output bnfc/Main.hs AbsQurtsToAst.hs Ast.hs TypeChecker.hs -o qurts